 5.Children are most likely to get infected with ringworm, however, this skin infection can happen to anyone at any age.

-6.Antibiotics work on bacteria.
+6.Antibiotics or antifungal creams work on bacteria.
 Since ringworm is caused by a fungus, they are unlikely to treat this skin condition.
-To treat ringworm, you will need to use anti-fungal medicines and ointments.
+Moreover, to treat ringworm, you will need to use anti-fungal medicines and ointments.

 Ringworm is contagious and can be passed through direct contact from person to person when you share clothing or clothing towels.

 Symptoms of Ringworm